Automatic Synthesis of Diverse Weak Supervision Sources for Behavior Analysis: Discussion and Conclusion

 \section{Discussion and Conclusion}

 We propose {\algname}, a framework that uses program synthesis to automatically synthesize diverse LFs.
-Our results demonstrate the effectiveness of our framework in both active learning and weak supervision settings and across three behavior analysis.
-We find that with existing domain-level LFs \cite{eyjolfsdottir2014detecting,segalin2020mouse} and a simple DSL, {\algname} can synthesize highly data efficient task-level LFs with minimal amounts of labeled data, thus reducing requirements on domain experts.
+Our results demonstrate the effectiveness of our framework in both active learning and weak supervision settings and across three behavior analysis settings.
+We find that with existing domain-level LFs \cite{eyjolfsdottir2014detecting,segalin2020mouse} and a simple DSL, {\algname} can synthesize highly data efficient task-level LFs with minimal amounts of labeled data, thus reducing annotation requirements for domain experts.

-Furthermore, we introduce a novel structural diversity cost and admissible heuristic for synthesized programs, which allows {\algname} to scalably synthesize diverse labeling functions with informed search algorithms.
-This further improves the performance of our framework in behavior analysis settings, all without requiring domain experts to repeatedly synthesize task-level labeling functions.
-Overally, {\algname} effectively integrates weak supervision with behavior analysis, and greatly reduces domain expert effort through automatically synthesizing task-level LFs from domain-level knowledge.
+Additionally, we introduce a novel structural diversity cost and admissible heuristic for synthesized programs, which allows {\algname} to scalably synthesize diverse LFs with informed search algorithms.
+This further improves the performance of our framework in behavior analysis settings, all without requiring domain experts to repeatedly hand-craft task-level LFs.
+Overall, {\algname} effectively integrates weak supervision with behavior analysis, and greatly reduces domain expert effort through automatically synthesizing task-level LFs from domain-level knowledge.

-\textbf{Limitations.} While our DSL and LFs are at the domain-level, our method requires task-level information in the form of a small amount of annotations to synthesize LFs.
+\textbf{Limitations.} While our DSL and LFs are at the domain-level, our method requires task-level information in the form of a small labeled dataset to synthesize LFs.
 Additionally, the LFs provided by domain experts should be informative of behavior (although we do show that current behavioral features~\cite{eyjolfsdottir2014detecting,segalin2020mouse} studied by domain experts are sufficient for this task).
 Extensions to automate other aspects of our framework while taking into account domain expert knowledge, such as library learning~\cite{NEURIPS2018_7aa685b3} or integrating perception~\cite{NEURIPS2018_edc27f13}, may further reduce expert effort.
 However, we note that our current framework already leads to significant reductions in data requirements.

 \textbf{Societal Impact.} Automatically generating interpretable LFs to reduce expert effort can help behavior analysis across domains, such as in neuroscience, ethology, sports analytics, and autonomous vehicles, among others.
 Our framework leverages inductive biases in the DSL to produce interpretable programs; however, since humans create the DSL, interpret programs, and annotate data, users should be aware of potential human-encoded biases in these steps.
 Additional care is especially needed in human behavior domains, such as with informed consent of participants and responsible handling of data.